yoyoyoseob/objc-SlapChat-ios-0615-public/README.md

 ###Project Overview

-The purpose of this lab is to build the next Billion dollar App.
+The goal behind this lab is to build the next Billion dollar App, SlapChat.
+SlapChat turns the idea of anonymous photo-sending on its head by allowing you to save and share your precious photos.
+You'll create a CoreData Data store to save your pictures.
+You'll use UIImagePicker to take a new photo or use an already saved photo and UIActivityViewController to share your photo.

+###Directions

+Upon launch, you'll land on a UITableView Controller.
+The table view will load in an array of saved pictures from Core Data.
+Tapping on a cell will open a UIActivityViewController which will allow you to share your photo VIA text, or Email.
+The navigation bar will have a + button which will transition to a viewController which allow you to create a new SlapChat.

 ### Hints

 ##Location

 ### Extra Credit
-Deploy these methods mentioned earlier and refactor your viewControllers to take advantage of them.
+Your TableViewController displaying all of your current pictures is actually better suited as a UICollectionViewController.
+Collection Views are implemented nearly identically to Table Views.
+Figure out how to implement a Collection View Controller.
+Use the Documentation!

 ### Links